Frequently Asked Questions

 Do I need a visa to visit Egypt, and if so, how I do I acquire one?

-Australia, Canada, Croatia, European Union, Georgia, Japan, New Zealand, Norway, Macedonia, Republic of Korea, Russian Federation, Serbia, Ukraine, United Kingdom and United States.
+United States, Australia, Canada, United Kingdom, European Union, Argentina, Brazil, Chile, Peru, Mexico, Colombia, Venezuela, Cost Rica, Ecuador, Georgia, Japan, New Zealand, Norway, Macedonia, Republic of Korea, Russian Federation, Serbia, and Ukraine.

 However, if you intend staying for longer than a month, or if your tour package includes visiting other Middle Eastern countries, then we recommend applying for a 3 Month Multiple Entry visa prior to arriving in Egypt.